Skip to content

 White paper writer tip #1: Stop selling

-Every white paper writer must avoid the #1 problem with white papers: Too much selling.
+You must avoid the #1 problem with this format: Too much selling

 The solution is simple: Stop writing sales pitches and calling them white papers.